valcubeto/Vega/src/backend/llvm/README.md

-Sunny for the LLVM compiler infrastructure.
+Vega for the LLVM compiler infrastructure.